seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 Cursed be that heart that forced us to this shift!
 Write thou good niece; and here display, at last,
-What God will have discover’d for revenge;
+What God will have discover'd for revenge;
 Heaven guide thy pen to print thy sorrows plain,
 That we may know the traitors and the truth!